Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

-Let~$(\mu_1,\mu_2,\ldots,\mu_k,p)=\omega''$.
-Denote by~$x$ the occupied level of~$M$ passing through~$\nu_1$ and~$\nu_2$.
 There are a number of cases in each of which we either take~$\omega''$ for~$\omega'$ or apply a few operations transforming~$\omega''$ to~$\omega'$, which include tail stretching, tail-to-head and head-to-tail conversions, and head wandering.
 All the operations modify the corresponding splitting path near the boundary component~$\wideparen c\subset\partial\wideparen M$.
 One can see from this and from the fact that~$c\notin C$ that, in each case, the obtained type~II splitting route~$\omega'$ still does not separate~$C$.